edamamet/nimi-dots/README.md

 want to uninstall this config? no problem. navigate to the next section or click [here](#uninstall)

 ### refreshing everything (wallpaper, bar, hyprland, etc.)
-the hyprland config has a bind `mod + b` that will run the [refresh script](https://github.com/edamamet/dotfiles/blob/nimi/refresh-rice.sh) that'll take care of (mostly) everything, except for firefox, which is covered below.
+the hyprland config has a bind `super+ b` that will run the [refresh script](https://github.com/edamamet/dotfiles/blob/nimi/refresh-rice.sh) that'll take care of (mostly) everything, except for firefox, which is covered below.

 </details>